Fruits and Vegetables

 In this section, the applicant should:

-- List the number of persons living in the household.
+- List the number of people living in the household;

-- List the applicant’s gross monthly household income (be sure to note the eligibility income requirement).
+- List the applicant’s gross monthly household income (be sure to review the eligibility income requirement);

 - List anyone that will serve as a proxy for the applicant.